open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 The Explicit Bucket Histogram Aggregator collect data for the [Histogram Metric Point](./datamodel.md#histogram) and reports a histogram with explicit bucket boundaries of seen `Measurements`.
-This Aggregator may be configured for custom bucket boundaries, monoticity, and temporality.
+This Aggregator may be configured for custom bucket boundaries, monotonicity, and temporality.

 A [Default Aggregator](#DefaultAggregators) MUST be provided.